ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-okta/guide.en-gb.md

 > [!primary]
 >
-> In order for a service provider (i.e. your OVHcloud account) to establish an SSO connection with an identity provider (i.e. your OKTA service), the key is to establish a mutual trust relationship by registering the SSO connection in both services.
+> In order for a service provider (i.e. your OVHcloud account) to establish an SSO connection with an identity provider (i.e. your Okta service), the key is to establish a mutual trust relationship by registering the SSO connection in both services.
 >

-### Registering OVHcloud into OKTA
+### Registering OVHcloud into Okta

-Your OKTA acts as an identity provider.
+Your Okta service acts as an identity provider.
 Requests to authenticate your OVHcloud account will only be accepted if you have first declared it as a trusted third party.

 This means that it must be added as `Applications`.

-Log in to the OKTA administration interface with your administrator account.
+Log in to the Okta administration interface with your administrator account.

 Go to `Applications`{.action} then again `Applications`{.action}.